space55/nrcc-site/content/pricing.md

 Members of NRCC enjoy a series of privileges, such as:
 - Access to the NRCC community
 - An invitation to NRCC's Discord
-- Voting rights for policy, financial, and technical decisions of the nonprofit
+- Dividends from the cooperative

 # Hosting Membership